A lot or a little?

 Is it any good?

-Wonderfully evocative of the time and place, with superb performances, Chariots of Fire shows us the source of the runners' determination, for one a need to prove his worth to himself and the society that discriminates against him, for the other, a way of connecting to God.
+This film is wonderfully evocative of the time and place, with superb performances.
+Chariots of Fire shows us the source of the runners' determination: for one, a need to prove his worth to himself and the society that discriminates against him; for the other, a way of connecting to God.
 The film deservedly won the Oscars for best picture, screenplay, costume design, and music.

 Both men must take a stand in order to realize their athletic dreams.
 Abrahams deals with prejudices against his religion, while Liddell confronts the conflict between the dictates of his religion and the requirements of the sport (including the entreaties of the heir to the throne) when he is asked to compete on the Sabbath.

-Families can talk about why running was so important to these men.
+Families can talk about why running was so important to the men in Chariots of Fire.
 Was it different for different athletes?
 Why does Harold Abrahams think of quitting when he loses to Liddell?

 Why doesn't Eric's sister want him to race?
 Why does he race despite her objections?

 Why don't the teachers at Harold Abrahams' school think it is appropriate to have a coach?
 Would anyone think that today?